friendly-traceback/docs/docs/_sources/tracebacks_en_3.8.rst.txt

     before being defined or given a value.

     In your program, no object with the name `ABCMeta` exists.
-    `ABCMeta` is a name found in the following modules from the standard library: abc, numbers, selectors, typing.
+    `ABCMeta` is a name found in the following modules: selectors, typing, abc, numbers.
     Perhaps you forgot to import `ABCMeta` from one of these modules.

     Exception raised on line `149` of file 'TESTS:\runtime\test_name_error.py'.